warren/perdicis-notes/content/Anton Ego's speech.md

 >
 > In the past, I have made no secret of my disdain for Chef Gusteau's famous motto, "Anyone can cook."
 But I realize, only now do I truly understand what he meant.
 Not everyone can become a great artist; but a great artist *can* come from *anywhere*.
 It is difficult to imagine more humble origins than those of the genius now cooking at Gusteau's, who is, in this critic's opinion, nothing less than the finest chef in France.
 I will be returning to Gusteau's soon, hungry for more.

-It's a similar sentiment to Theodore Roosevelt's [[Excerpt from The Man in the Arena]], which I like.
+It's a similar sentiment to Theodore Roosevelt's [[Excerpt from The Man in the Arena]].